alexreyes/Celo-Crowdfunding-Tutorial-2/README.md

 -   A Celo account private key
 -   A Celo account  [loaded with testnet funds](https://celo.org/developers/faucet)

 First things first, let's get an account and a private key.
-Create a file named **getAccount.js** in your project folder.
+Create a file named **getAccount.js** in the project folder.
 In that file, write the following:

 ```
 const ContractKit = require('@celo/contractkit');